Wednesday, October 4 | 6:30pm | In-Person

 Unable to join us in person?
 The gathering will be streamed on our YouTube channel.

 The evening before, eat a light dinner.
 Spend time in personal confession and yieldedness to God.
 Abstain from TV and other input that would divert you from having a special meeting with God.

+The day of the fast, drink water or juices but abstain from food.
 Continue with your regular activities throughout the day, using your hunger as a reminder to love and trust God with the burdens on your heart.
 Pray silently as you work.
 If asked why you are not eating, simply say that you have chosen to fast on this day.

 The next morning, ask yourself: